Altinity-Research/antalya-examples/README.md

   <img src="https://img.shields.io/static/v1?logo=slack&logoColor=959DA5&label=Slack&labelColor=333a41&message=join%20conversation&color=3AC358" alt="AltinityDB Slack" />
 </a>

+# THIS REPO HAS MOVED!!!
+Our new home: https://github.com/Altinity/antalya-examples

 # Altinity Antalya Examples Project

 Altinity Antalya is a new branch of ClickHouse code designed to